SmailikHappy/smailikhappy.github.io/_posts/2025-04-12-Slime_mold_tool.md

 show_on_home_page: true
 ---

-> This project is work-in-progress, some information might be missing.
+> This project is work-in-progress, probably the whole post will be rewritten.
 {: .prompt-danger}